 Negative Perceptions Hurt: Attitudes Toward The Homeless

-While most of us never consider what it would be like to endure homelessness and poverty, there are over 9,200 people in Toronto who face these issues.
+While many of us never consider what it would be like to endure homelessness and poverty, there are over 10,000 people in Toronto who face these issues.
 Many stigmas and myths have led to prejudice against homeless people.
 However, these assumptions are often incorrect, and very hurtful to people who are experiencing homelessness.

 Homelessness and Poverty Are Choices